About Brooks Falls

 I then returned the way I came to complete the 1.6-mile loop hike.

-Brooks Falls resides in the San Pedro Valley County Park.
+Brooks Falls resides in the San Pedro Valley County Park near Pacifica in San Mateo County, California.
+It is administered by the County of San Mateo Parks Department.
 For information or inquiries about the park as well as current conditions, visit their website.

 Next, I followed the Hwy 1 for about 7 miles before turning left onto Linda Mar Blvd.